defano/wyldcard/README.md

 -------------|----------------------
 `marked`     | A general use logical-valued "flag" indicating the card is somehow special useful to classify or limit search and sort results.
 For example, `sort the marked cards of this stack ...`.
 (Applies only to cards)
 `cantDelete` | A logical value indicating that the card or background cannot be deleted from the stack (without first clearing this flag).
 When applied to a background, cards in the background may be deleted provided at least one card of the background remains.
+`dontSearch` | When true, indicates that fields appearing on this card (or any card sharing this background) will not be searched by the `find` command.
 `showPict`   | A logical value specifying if the card or background picture is visible.

 ### HyperCard Properties